 Even assuming that the police may legitimately stop a car for a motor vehicle violation when their motive is to investigate the occupants for drug offenses (racial profiling), the courts have required that cause be independently established before allowing searches of the occupants or the car.

 Protect Your Rights By Hiring An Experienced DUI Attorney

-If you have been charged with DUI or other drinking and driving related offense, your most important first-step is to remain silent and cooperative with the police.
-Under Pennsylvania drunk driving laws, anything you say or do may be used by the prosecution and police to establish that you had a blood alcohol content (BAC) above the .08 alcohol concentration limit at the time of the stop.
+If you have been charged with DUI or a related offense, your most important step is to remain silent and cooperate with the police.
+Under Pennsylvania drunk driving laws, anything you say or do may be used by the prosecution and police to establish that you had a blood alcohol content (BAC) above the .08 percent limit at the time of the stop.
 A drunk driving conviction in Pennsylvania will cost you a significant fine and possible jail time, and will result in losing your driver's license.

 If you or a family member has been charged with DUI or other drunk driving-related charge, contact the Harrisburg DUI Lawyers of Shaffer & Engle Law to talk to us about how we can use our experience for your defense.

 Learn more about DUI arrests on our Criminal Law Blog.